evaliu2002/memory-game-light-and-sound/README.md

    how to make a button background an image, and how to make buttons round using CSS.
 I also attempted to contact the TAs on Slack regarding a console error.]

 2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)
+How did you overcome it? (recommended 200 - 400 words) <br>
    [A challenge that I encountered was programming through Javascript since I wasn't used to some of the Javascript syntax as I usually program using Java, it took me a short while to be able to type up parts of my code.
    I overcame this challenge through practicing getting used to Javascript syntax by searching up about Javascript